Kristina01111000/unichirsite/README.md

 - fix showing buttons on the site
 - new pictures?
 - other updates?
+- no links to 4 element yoga page on the site that i can find
+- about us page was never finished, it still has lorem ipsum on it, not linked to anywhere on the site

-32 pages total to fix
+28 pages total to fix
+finished appointments page